DETAILED ACTION

 identifying metadata of the wireless network (read as transmitting metadata to confirm the app and size of payload (4th paragraph)); and

-responsive to determining, based on analysis of the received contextual and technical attributes and the identified metadata (read as transmitting metadata to confirm the app and size of payload (4th paragraph)), that use of the IoT device to re-broadcast the signal is beneficial to the wireless network (the term “beneficial” is not explicitly defined.
-Also the term use renders this clause as intended use), re-broadcasting the signal via the IoT device and granting access to the wireless network via the IoT device (read as All Bluetooth LE-capable devices in range receive the broadcast and check the hash and app to verify whether the device recognizes the sender and can relay for that app (4th paragraph)).
+responsive to determining, based on analysis of the received contextual and technical attributes and the identified metadata (read as transmitting metadata to confirm the app and size of payload (4th paragraph)), that use of the IoT device to re-broadcast the signal is beneficial to the wireless network (the term “use” renders this clause as intended use),

 Claim 16.
-The computer program product of claim 15, IPCOM000268050D discloses, wherein the method further comprises:
+The computer program product of claim 15, the combination of IPCOM000268050D and Anantharaman et al. teaches,

-responsive to determining that the IoT device has ceased to re-broadcast the signal, denying access to the wireless network via the IoT device (read as If a selected proxy device refuses to relay the message, the system notifies the user.
+responsive to determining that the IoT device has ceased to re-broadcast the signal, denying access to the wireless network via the IoT device (IPCOM000268050D: read as If a selected proxy device refuses to relay the message, the system notifies the user.
 At this point, the solution drops the PAN ad-hoc connection (6th paragraph)).

 Conclusion